 Theoretically, I draw from on my academic training in social psychology, organizational behavior, design, learning sciences, and social computing.
 Practically, I draw from my professional experience as a designer and community leader.

-As the Charles Deering McCormick Professor of Teaching Excellence and Associate Professor at Northwestern University, Founder of Design for America, Founder and Co-director of the Center for Human Computer Interaction and Design, and Founder and Co-director of the Delta Lab, Northwestern first Design Research Lab, I build, study, and write about technology, design, and innovation.
+As Associate Professor in the departments of Mechanical Engineering and Communication Studies at Northwestern University, Faculty Founder of Design for America, Founder and Co-director of the Center for Human Computer Interaction + Design, and Founder and Co-director of the Delta Lab, I build, study, and write about technology, design, and innovation.
 As an alum of Northwestern’s Public Voices Fellowship, I committed to sharing work from under represented thinkers to help shape the important conversations of our age.

 My research focuses on how technology and organizations fosters collective innovation.
 I have extensively studied the unique challenges and opportunities for crowdfunding, crowdsourcing, social innovation networks – and provide a strong foundation for designing engaging social environments that promote innovation, learning, and leadership.